Keyboard shortcuts

 DeliveryWhenLatencyRequires

-Channel pushRecipient has active SSE streamReal-time--dangerously-load-development-channels server:tuicommander on the recipient’s CC process
+Channel pushOrdinary Claude worker has an active turn and SSE streamReal-time--dangerously-load-development-channels server:tuicommander on the recipient’s CC process

 Inbox bufferAlwaysPoll-basedRegistration only

-Messages are always buffered in the inbox regardless of whether channel push succeeds.
-The inbox holds up to 128 messages per agent (FIFO eviction).
+Messages are always buffered in the inbox regardless of whether another delivery path succeeds.
+The inbox holds up to 100 messages per agent (FIFO eviction).
 Individual messages are capped at 64 KB.

 Using Messaging from a Standalone Claude Code Session

-If you run Claude Code outside TUICommander but still want to use TUIC messaging, you need to:
+If you run Claude Code outside TUICommander but still want to use TUIC messaging:

 {